South America Travel Guide

 Geographically, South America is dominated by a spine of mountains running along the Pacific Ocean, known as the Andes Mountains, and the Amazon Rainforest, which is home to the second longest and the widest river in the world.
 Here you will also find Lamas and Alpacas, which are distant cousins to the camels of the Middle East and Mongolia.

 If you would like to learn more about a particular country just click on it in the map below.
-Of course, you can also jump over to the South America Travel Video page and below the map you can see every blog I have posted about South America.
+Of course, you can also jump over to the South America Travel Video page.